elmsln/elmsln/docs/development/upgrades/How-do-I-run-upgrades.md

   `git reset --hard origin/master`

-and when repeat `git pull original master`
+and repeat `git pull original master` swapping out `master` for whatever branch you are using.

 ### 3. At this stage you should get a status message like this one: